joelgriffith/sick-holder/README.md

 Clear back to IE7, possibly even 6 but haven't tested.

 ##Usage
-Include sickholder.js or jquery.sickholder.js in your HTML as well as the sickholder.css.
+Include sickholder.js or sickholder.min.js in your HTML as well as the sickholder.css.
 See index.html for an example.

-###Native JavaScript Usage
+###Usage
 For usage without jQuery, simply initiate the object and pass it the optional configuraton parameters:

     app.SickHolder.init({